-If you love chocolate mint, especially with Andes Chocolate Mint candies, these gluten free chocolate crinkle cookies should go onto your must-try cookie list.
+If you love chocolate, these homemade gluten free chocolate crinkle cookies should go onto your must-try cookie list.
 They are soft with that special melt in your mouth quality that is famous with crinkle cookies!

 Have you seen the big chocolate crinkle cookies at your gluten free bakery?

 Gluten free crinkle cookies are always so tempting with their sugary glaze.
 These gluten free cookies are soft, delicious, and they are bursting with chocolaty mint flavor.

 I have wanted to make a gluten free chocolate crinkle cookie for a long time.
 We made these gluten free brookies last week, but now we are ready for crinkle cookies!

 If you are a cookie-a-holic like me, then you may need to make a few different cookie recipes so you have a lot of cookies on hand :-).
 Try these Anyway You Like Them Pantry Cookies and these Gluten Free Funfetti Sugar Cookies.